For a full list of publications, check Google Scholar

 Experimentally, I study how species interaction affect evolution using a system of a bacteriovorous roundworm Caenorhabditis elegans and a bacteria Escherichia coli.
 In the video below I explain how I use this system to study the predictability of evolution.
 We also published a review on "Towards evolutionary predictions: Current promises and challenges".

 We have shown that we can caracterise metabolic pathways that optimize growth and that we can use that to understand that the trade-off between growth rate and yield is condition dependent.
 The use of many of these pathways allow for the use of the metabolites for other species, and therefore cross-feeding interactions.
 These interactions are abundant in the gut microbiome, and we study some of these interactions in more detail to understand the dynamics of the microbiome in disease.
 Those can be validated using synthetic microbial communities (SynComs).
+With a Syncom and a computational model we show that two opportunistic pathogens in the human gut microbiome, Escherichia coli and Bacteroides ovatus, have different interactions with the communitie leading to different invasion pattern.